pmterry/OHS60old/README.md

 # OHS60

-OHS60 website for email addresses, possibly doc. happenings of class.
+OHS60 website with three files: a list of email addresses, an archive of email messages sent to all (beginning 08/20/16), and a list of classmates who have passed away.